Collada plugin for After Effects

 • The HDR option does not have bounding box or relative motion limits.
 The vertex position values are saved as is into the bitmap without any scaling or offsets.

-• tested in Godot and UE4
+• tested in Godot 4.3 and UE5

-• Relative Motion gives better results when not using the HDR option and works in UE4
+• Relative Motion gives better results when not using the HDR option

 • uv1 for color, uv2 created for vertex animation